argonatorUberTF/Uber-Team-Fortress/README.md

 All classes can buy weapon upgrades, powerups, and inventory then with the merchant and used them with "cmd inv".

 Custom skins are possible.
 Not restricted per class.
 Use "cmd customskin" Frag with your favorite character on.
+You can color your stock skin as you like, complete perfidy is impossible since the color dotted playerfob that shows your real team is visible.

 Deployment of client and server files see releases.

 A new combat rule.
 If you fight, you fight to the death.

 If you suicide after fighting, you will be punished 5 additional frags for denying your opponent their prey.
-If you splash damage yourself dead, you might be punished for palying sloppily.
+If you splash damage yourself dead, you might be punished for playing sloppily.
 However, if you are good overall, you will get points back and average out the misfortunes.
+Be aware of the triple damage explosive rune, it can bite back.
+Ratbert calls the author a showoff once in a while.

 Another new combat rule.
 Doing a "cmd beg" in NON-survival mode punishes you for teleporting for no purpose to the start spawn to prevent spamming of ammo and once again denying the opponent their prey.